netket/netket/docs/tutorials.rst

     Learning the ground-state of a spin model with different Neural Networks available in NetKet.

     ---

-    :doc:`Using a group convolutional neural network to learn the ground-state of a symmetric spin model`
+    :doc:`Using a group convolutional neural network to learn the ground-state of a symmetric spin model <tutorials/G-CNN\ Honeycomb.ipynb>`
     ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    Tutorial explaing how group CNNs work and how to use them in NetKet.
+    Learn how group CNNs work and how to implement them in NetKet.